tinted-theming/base24/future.md

 ...
 ```

-## Builder
+## Builder Guidelines

 ### Requirements
-Builders must iterate through a series of local templates and schemes to
-produce some sane output.
-An example input/ output file structure may be:
+Builders should iterate through a series of local templates and schemes to generate outputs.
+An example file structure for input and output:

 ```none
 input/schemes